BioPhoton/ngRe/README.md

 ## Automoate boilerplate

-Automoate boilerplate of setting up a subject and connecting it to producer
+Automate boilerplate of setting up a subject and connecting it to producer

-In a majority of the cases there was a need of abstractiong away the boilerplate of setting up a subject and connectiong it to the producer.
+In a majority of the cases, there was a need for abstracting away the boilerplate of setting up a subject and connecting it to the producer.
 A normal `Subject` was used in most of the cases.
 Some cases used a `ReplaySunject` or `BeHaviorSubject` to initialize the value.
-This was used to provide the latest vaue for new subscriber.
+This was used to provide the latest value for a new subscriber.

 Here we think one or many component property/method decorator can help.

-**Decoraotrs that:**
+**Decorators that:**
 - automatically use the right caching strategy i.e. replay
-- getter are hot by after the decoretor fires i.e. subscription possible without considering life cycle hooks
+- getter is hot by after the decorator fires i.e. subscription possible without considering life cycle hooks
-- setter accept observbles as values i.e. connecting a reactive radio group directly to a style property
+- setter accepts observables as values i.e. connecting a reactive radio group directly to a style property
 ---

 ## Intuitive way to handle timing issues

-As timing and muulticasting is anyway a complex topic we should make it easy for the consumer of these extensions to use them.
+As timing and multicasting is anyway a complex topic we should make it easy for the consumer of these extensions to use them.

 There are two problems:
 - Late Subscriber Problem
 - Early Subscriber Problem

 _Late Subscriber Problem:_
-Incommings values arrive before the has happened subscription.
+Incoming values arrive before the has happened subscription.

-For example state over input bindings arrives before the view gets renderd and a used pipe could recieved the value.
+For example state over input bindings arrives before the view gets rendered and a used pipe could receive the value.
-We call this situation late subsciber problem.
-In this case the view is a late subscribe to the values from '@Input()' properties.
+We call this situation late subscriber problem.
+In this case, the view is a late subscribe to the values from '@Input()' properties.

 _Early Subscriber Problem:_
-The subscription happenes before any value can arrive.
+The subscription happens before any value can arrive.

-For example subscriptions to view elements the constructor happen before they ever exist.
+For example, subscriptions to view elements the constructor happen before they ever exist.
-We call this situation early subsciber problem.
-In this case the component constructor is a early subscribe to the events from '(click)' bindings.
+We call this situation early subscriber problem.
+In this case, the component constructor is an early subscribe to the events from '(click)' bindings.

-All above decorators should rely on a generic way of wrapping a function or property as well as a way to configure the used Subjecjt for multicasting similar to [multicast](https://github.com/ReactiveX/rxjs/blob/a9fa9d421d69e6e07aec0fa835b273283f8a034c/src/internal/operators/multicast.ts#L34)
+All above decorators should rely on a generic way of wrapping a function or property as well as a way to configure the used Subject for multicasting similar to [multicast](https://github.com/ReactiveX/rxjs/blob/a9fa9d421d69e6e07aec0fa835b273283f8a034c/src/internal/operators/multicast.ts#L34)

-In this way it is easy to have a simplified public API but a flexibility internally.
+In this way, it is easy to have a simplified public API but flexibility internally.

-**Decoraotrs that:**
+**Decorators that:**
-- rely on a configurable multicasting similar to `multicast` operator
+- rely on configurable multicasting similar to `multicast` operator
 ---

-## Convenient way to wiere things together
+## Convenient way to wire things together
 As discussed in [Automoate boilerplate](#Automoate-boilerplate) a lot of things that are related to angular can be solved by the right decorator.
 But there are other areas where we need to provide some solutions.
-A more general one than just life cycle hooks of a singel component.
+A more general one than just life cycle hooks of a single component.

-The problem of connecting all component bindings, global state, local provided services, view events and The main reason here is getting the values over View elements that are instantiates later.
+The problem of connecting all component bindings, global state, locally provided services, view events and The main reason here is getting the values over View elements that are instantiated later.

 TBD

 # Suggested Extensions

-Based on the above listing and thier needs we suggest a set of Angular extensions that should make it easier to setup a fully reactive architecture.
+Based on the above listing and their needs we suggest a set of Angular extensions that should make it easier to set up a fully reactive architecture.

 Extensions suggested:
 - Push Pipe